Cross Entropies

 Returns the cross-distribution entropy estimate (

-, logarithm = base 2, normalisation = w.r.t number of histogram bins[XDist, Pi] = XDistEn(Sig, name, value, …)
+XDist) and the corresponding distribution probabilities (Ppi) estimated between the data sequences contained inSig1andSig2using the default parameters: embedding dimension = 2, time delay = 1, binning method ='Sturges', logarithm = base 2, normalisation = w.r.t number of histogram bins[XDist, Pi] = XDistEn(Sig1, Sig2, name, value, …)

 Returns the cross-distribution entropy estimate (